bkrishh/docker-es-kibana-ecs/README.md

 # ElasticSearch/Kibana on Docker (ECS)

-Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.
+Elasticsearch and Kibana with Docker and Docker Compose on AWS ECS (Elastic Container Service)

 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.